-Kale contains many beneficial nutrients, but it’s not good idea to eat these hearty raw leafy greens on a continual basis.
+My perfect green smoothie recipe is a great way to get more veggies like kale in your diet.
+However, while kale contains many beneficial nutrients, it’s not a good idea to eat these hearty raw leafy greens on a continual basis.
 Kale is a goitrogenic vegetable and when eaten raw, this vegetable can inhibit the uptake of iodine by the thyroid gland.
 If it’s eaten in excess, these chemicals can inhibit the incorporation of iodine into thyroid hormone.
-This is a process that iodine supplements can’t reverse.
-(Source: Chris Kesser via The Thyroid Sessions)

 The body relies on iodine (and tyrosine) to make thyroid hormones, so continually eating these raw greens can cause a thyroid hormone imbalance.

 Raw kale is also contains oxalic acid, which binds with minerals such as calcium and magnesium in the body causing them to crystalize.
 These crystals can damage tissues, cause inflammation in the body and kidney stones.
 So, a daily dose of raw kale and other goitrogenic vegetables may not be such a great idea.

 A simple way to decrease the goitrogenic properties in raw kale is to boil it for seven minutes, drain and squeeze the excess water out.
 This will reduce the goitrogens by about 90%.
 After boiling, the kale is ready for a soup, smoothie or to scramble in your morning eggs.
 That’s it!